-The Department of Mathematics guides students in the completion of three different majors: mathematics education, applied mathematics and actuarial science.
-Currently, 22 students are following one of our major programs of study.
-This is an enrollment increase of 3 from last year.
+The Department of Mathematics guides students in the completion of three different majors: mathematics education (12 students), applied mathematics (9 students) and actuarial science (8 students).
+Currently, 29 students are following one of our major programs of study.
+This is an enrollment increase of 7 (or 32%) from last year.